 With both of these ideas, the point is to find creative ways of using existing materials so that when you do purchase lumber, it’s less painful on your checkbook.

 This last tip may require a little bit of investigative work on your part.
 Some smaller lumber mills may be willing to work directly with a local contractor for bulk orders (the larger ones typically partner with retailers).
 For example, if you know you have several new builds coming up, it’s possible that they would cut you a deal for a large order today.

-Save money on handyman repair services and lumber prices with creative thinking!
+Save money on handyman repair services and lumber prices with Branded Group!

 Managing rising lumber costs can be a daunting task for facility managers, but with the right strategies and solutions in place, it’s possible to overcome the challenges and maintain cost-effective operations.
 By partnering with Branded Group, you can benefit from our comprehensive facilities management services, including handyman repair solutions, cost optimization strategies, and innovative techniques for managing materials and supplies.
 Don’t let lumber costs weigh you down — schedule a consultation today to learn more about how Branded Group can help streamline your operations and drive growth for your business.